A verse-by-verse exegetical commentary on the New Testament Greek textPDF eBook

 facilitating God's promised covenant BLESSINGS (the full appropriation of his promised new life through the Spirit),

-and its fruit, the WORKS of the law (a striving to keep God's law).
+and the fruit of faith, namely LOVE / the WORKS of the law (a striving to be what we are in Christ).

-The Pauline synthesis drawn from the teachings of Jesus:
+The Pauline synthesis, as drawn from the teachings of Jesus:

 FAITH = RIGHTEOUSNESS = BLESSINGS = WORKS.